 The best of both worlds

-What we offer is a world-class education in an intimate setting within a city of eight million people.
+We offer a world-renowned education in an intimate setting within a city of eight million people.
 You can feel at home at Cooper Union, where faculty and students really get to know each other.
 Want a break from your “new family”?
 Just walk outside the Engineering building—spend an hour or two at a jazz club, or discuss politics with a local at a coffeehouse.

 Students work five days a week on their inventions, often late into the night.
 Final projects are judged and one is deemed “Best Invention” and awarded a $5,000 prize.
 Each invention is the subject of a provisional patent application filed with the United States Patent and Trademark Office.
 To view the inventions of the program, visit inventionfactory.org.